kodyclemens/authentic-jobs-search/README.md

 An API key can be obtained by visiting [this URL](https://authenticjobs.com/api).
 Once you have your key, copy and paste it into `api.txt` and save the file.

+## Running the CLI

+In your terminal, navigate to the project's `lib` directory.
+Run the command `ruby cli.rb` in your terminal.

 ## Built With

 * [Ruby](https://www.ruby-lang.org/en/) - The programming language used